nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 * HIDAPI library - on Windows provided by `hidapi.dll` or `hidapi-x64.dll`
 * pyhidapi Python wrapper - installed from GitHub repository with additional patches included.
 The version on PyPI is obsolete and will not work.

-On Linux, if you want to be able to call Python script without root rights, install the provided udev rule `99-hid.rules` by copying it to `/etc/udev/rules.d` and re-plugging the device.
+On Linux, to call the Python script without root rights, install the provided udev rule `99-hid.rules` by copying it to `/etc/udev/rules.d` and replugging the device.

 Note:
 ************